mhnaufal/see-plus-plus/README.md

    Thus, instead of copy the object why we don't just move it?
 Here's where move semantic comes in.

 7. **Function Pointer** and **Lambda**
-   It's just a function that can be inputted as a value of a variable or a function that ack as a argument/parameter for another function.
+   It's just a function that can be inputted as a value of a variable or a function that ack as an argument/parameter for another function.
 The type `void(*TypeName)(ParametersType)`

    Lambda is the way we define a function without defining function(?).
 Lambda